Artists Rights

 On Getting Paid for your Work with AI

-I just wrote this blog post you’re reading now.
-If I published it and saw it copied, transmitted around the world without reference to me— I’d be upset.
+I just wrote the blog post you’re reading now.
+Writers want to see their work go viral.
+However, if soon after I published it I found it copied and transmitted around the world without reference to me— I’d be upset.

-So what should artists and photographers do about AI lately?
+So what should writers and other artists do about AI lately?
 What about all the comic illustrators, cartoon animators, painters, and filmmakers?
 Is it time to ban A.I. forever?
 Yeah, right!
-Should Jim in Cincinnati sue Big Tech for scanning his latest social snap?
+Should Jim in Cincinnati sue Big Tech for scanning his latest social media pictures?
 Debatable outcome.
 These datasets are huge.
-Plus it would be near impossible for you to prove if any images generated actually used your stuff, and even if so — being along with a billion other images — the payout would be fractions of a cent per use.
+Plus it would be near impossible for you to prove if any images generated an AI actually used your stuff when creating similar images.
+Being along with a billion other images — the payout would be fractions of a cent per use based on current rates to buy stock photos.

 Aside: Is writing the hardest art form?
 What do you think?
 Some have said playing musical instruments is the hardest artistry to master and create, for the average person.
 Definitely writing original music (and playing in concert) is up there in difficulty of skill.